Source Code

 setInterval(updateCountdown, 1000);

-The frontend polls the API every 5 seconds (lightweight) to get the server's last check timestamp.
+The frontend polls /api/v1/status every 5 seconds (lightweight) to get the server's last check timestamp.
 The countdown timer calculates time remaining based on when the server actually ran its check, keeping client and server in sync.